notescs/notescs.github.io/content/posts/0012-balanced-binary-tree.md

      4  5
 ```

-Whereas, this is a unbalanced binary tree:
+Whereas, this is an unbalanced binary tree:
 ```text
     1
    / \